 Radishes: One of the fastest crops, radishes are ready to harvest in about three weeks.
 (As a bonus, you can eat the leafy tops as greens.)
 Because radishes grow so quickly, instead of planting all of the seeds at once, try sowing a few every week or two so you'll be able to harvest continuously for a longer period.
 Radishes grow well in both beds and pots.

 Climbing peas: These grow quickly in the springtime.
 Plant them along a fence or trellis so they can climb and you can harvest them more easily.
 Once summer heat arrives and plants are done producing, pull the pea vines and plant pole beans in their place.
 Both veggies grow well in containers, too.

 Basil: This herb loves warm weather, so plant once frosty nights are long gone.
 Be sure to remove the flower buds to keep the plant producing tasty leaves.

 Rosemary: This versatile herb is one of the best plants for beginners.
 It grows well in either pots or the ground, and can handle dry spells once it matures.
 Rosemary is a Mediterranean herb, so it likes the heat.

 Chives: No special treatment required for chives!
 Trim them often by giving them a "haircut" and shearing off the top third of the plant.
 Flowers are edible, too.

 Marigolds: These bright blossoms tolerate heat well and bloom throughout the season, right up until frost.
 Remove dead blossoms to keep new buds coming.

 Zinnias: Zinnias will grow without any special treatment.
 Tall varieties may need to be tied to a stake to keep them from flopping over.
 Pinch off dead blooms.

-For more great gardening tips, or to find out more about how Miracle-Gro® products can make it easier to be a better gardener, click any of the links below.
+For more great gardening tips, click any of the links below.